Blazemeter/taurus/site/dat/docs/DeveloperGuide.md

  - Notify all interested parties (Twitter, mailing lists)
  - Build and deploy brew formula

-# Debugging Project Website

-If you want to deploy project website locally to debug its content, just use Docker image from `site` directory.

-Open [http://localhost:8002](http://localhost:8002) in your browser, you should see our website.

 # Developing Taurus Extensions

 Taurus is an extensible project.
 You can develop additional modules for it (executors, services, reporters)